akshar001/chhavi_esphome_fingerprint/README.md

 1. Edit the Configuration File:

-    • Open the fingerprint-chhavi.yaml file in a text editor.
+    • Open the fingerprint-chhavi.yaml file from project directory in a text editor.

     • Configuration settings for the Chhavi sensor, including pins, communication settings, and any additional options required for your specific use case.